RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 #### AFINN

 You can use afinn built in mix in for sentiment analysis.
 Currently it only supports AFINN96 data set.
+More data sets are on the way.
+Some of them will be "alternative basic sets" - AFINN111 and AFINN165.
+Others are additional data sets that can be added to the base set, such as scored misspelled words.
-It takes a single argument and returns a single score.
+This mix in takes a single argument and returns a single score.
 For example, given this config snippet:

 ```json